 My number 1 tip is to get your child to change out of their school uniform as soon as they get home.
 And teach them to hang it up!

 They will be more comfortable and it avoids stains from spills at dinner and rips and tears from play.
-And will help keep their uniform fresher too.
+It also has the added benefit of helping keep their uniform fresher too.

 If your child has after school activities or a play date, simply pack spare clothes for them to change into after school and teach them to fold their uniform neatly in their bag!

 You May Also Enjoy 6 Good Tips to Keep Your Child Safe Going Back to School

 #2.
 Label Everything

 As all the children in school will be wearing the same uniform, put their name on every item of their school uniform as soon as you buy it.
 This includes coats, hats, PE gear, togs, towels, etc.

 Whether you use a label or a laundry pen, there will be mix ups but having names on items reduces the chances of them getting lost in the first place and any item they do misplace can be easily identified and returned.

 You May Also Enjoy 10 Simple School Morning Hacks Guaranteed to Make Life Easier

 When buying your school uniform, look for items with extras as standard.
 For instance at M&S many of their uniform fabrics are stain resistant, water repellant and crease resistant.